Beee4life/acf-city-selector/README.md

 ![Screenshot ACF City Selector](http://beee4life.github.com/beee4life.github.io/images/screenshot-acf-city-selector.png)

 It creates a new 'field type' for you to choose when you're creating an ACF Field Group.
-If you click '+ add field' in a Field Group, you will get a new option to choose called `City Selector`.
+If you click '+ add field' in a Field Group, you will find a new option (category: "Choice") to choose called `City Selector`.

 * Add the field.
 * Choose any name you want.